TopShelfBullard/data_caddy/README.md

 Contribute
 -
 Check out Pivotal Tracker (https://www.pivotaltracker.com/n/projects/1355258) and grab an issue.

-It's just me, but if you want in, I'm thinking, retros Sunday night and standups Monday, Wednesday, and Friday nights on Google Hangouts.
+Getting started
+-
+This project uses the Postgres DB.
+Install it, seed, and develop.
+If you want to contribute, but are unsable to get started, the above Pivotal Tracker link is a great place to go and get some help.